 Good attendance is crucial for your child to meet their potential.
-In order to reward excellent attendance, classes compete for the weekly and termly attendance cup.
-We also reward ermly 100% attendance badges and certificates.
+In order to reward excellent attendance, classes compete to have the highest weekly attendance and any class gaining 100% attendance for a week earns themselves an extra 10 minutes playtime.
+We also reward termly 100% attendance badges and certificates.

-If your child is ill during term time, please follow these procedures:-Telephone or email the office (office@barrington.cambs.sch.uk) on the first day of absence before 10.00am or send in a written note of explanation.
+If your child is ill during term time, please follow these procedures:-

+Telephone 01223 712273 or email the office (office@barrington.cambs.sch.uk) on the first day of absence before 10.00am.